 For whatever reason that you wear compression sleeves, you probably already know the benefits that they can offer.

-Compression products such as sleeves and socks basically help blood circulate more efficiently to prevent soreness and relieve pain.
-But while it’s great for daily use, many wonder if it’s advisable to wear compression sleeves or socks round-the-clock, or even to bed.
+Compression sleeves basically help your blood circulate more efficiently to prevent soreness and relieve pain to the affected area.
+But while it’s great for daily use, many wonder if it’s advisable for round-the-clock, all-day wear.

-For starters, yes compression products such as sleeves are meant to provide a level of pressure on the affected area.
-But it shouldn’t be tight enough that it becomes uncomfortable.
+For starters, yes compression sleeves are meant to provide a level of pressure on the affected area, but it shouldn’t be tight enough that it becomes uncomfortable.

 Check for these three things:

 1. Is it tight enough that it delivers a decent amount of compression on the affected area?

 2. Is it so tight that it leaves heavy, uncomfortable indentations on the edges of the sleeve?

 3. Does the fit allow you to move your limbs comfortably?

 If it’s a good fit, you should feel enough compression that it brings relief to the affected area, but the edges of the sleeve should not dig uncomfortably in your skin, and you should still be able to move your knee easily.